 5G up to 100 times faster than 4G

-With 5G reaching 10 gigabits per second – up to 100 times faster than 4G – 5G networks can deliver the level of performance needed for an increasingly connected society.
+In the right conditions 5G download speeds can reach 10 gigabits per second.
+That’s up to 100 times faster than 4G – and certainly the level of performance needed for an increasingly connected society.

 5G and network slicing